PX4/PX4-user_guide/en/dev_log/log_encryption.md

 To use it you will need to build firmware with this feature enabled and then upload it to the flight controller (see instructions below).
 :::

+::: tip
+Log encryption was has been improved in PX4 main (v1.16+) to generate a single encrypted log file that contains both encrypted log data, and an encrypted symmetric key that you can use to decrypt it (provided you can decrypt the symmetric key).

+In earlier versions the encrypted symmetric key was stored in a separate file.
+For more information see the [Log Encryption (PX4 v1.15)](https://docs.px4.io/v1.15/en/dev_log/log_encryption.html).
+:::

+## How ULog Encryption Works

 ::: info
 The encryption algorithm used is set in [SDLOG_ALGORITHM](../advanced_config/parameter_reference.md#SDLOG_ALGORITHM).
 At time of writing, only `XChaCha20` is supported (AES can be selected, but there is no implementation).
-:::

-## How ULog Encryption Works

-::: info
-This process assumes the default XChaCha20 algorithm is used.
-If another [SDLOG_ALGORITHM](../advanced_config/parameter_reference.md#SDLOG_ALGORITHM) is used, the process is _likely_ to remain the same.
+If another algorithm is supported in future, the process is _likely_ to remain the same as documented here.
 :::

 The encryption process for each new ULog is: